Code-Institute-Submissions/the-hangmans-stage/README.md

 **Test 2:** Again I tested incorrect input as in the initial testing.

-**Verdict 2:** With the **'while True'** statement, any invalid input printed the appropriate error message and requested the correct input.
+**Result 2:** With the **'while True'** statement, any invalid input printed the appropriate error message and requests the correct input.

+**Verdict 2:** This function now works, and the code loops through the game correctly.

 ### **Selecting Lives**